 Te Whakaaro Rorohiko (Computational thinking)

 Includes using te reo Māori to express problems, formulate solutions and solve them using algorithms, programme and data representation.

 Includes designing and developing digital outcomes while considering their role and responsibility as digital citizens.

 Your child will benefit from having these future thinking skills.

 What will change for my child?

 The inclusion of digital technologies learning is being introduced to all students from Year 1 to Year 13.
 Students will be able to specialise in this area from Year 11 to Year 13.
-NCEA Level 1 achievement standards will be available for use from 2018.
-Levels 2 and 3 will be made available from 2019.
+NCEA Level 1, 2 and 3 achievement standards are now fully available.